JusDooEt/SC-Cargo-Log-Qt/README.md

 ### A window for the user to view their trade history
 - A button in the bottom left of the main window titled 'Trade Log' will open a new window when clicked.
   - This button will be disabled during an active trading run to minimize searching for null values.
-- The new window contains
+- The window contains
-  - A push button to change the selected date
+  - A button displaying the date selected in 'Trade Log' window that will open a new dialog window with just a calendar and 'cancel' and 'accept' buttons when clicked.
+    - If the user clicks the accept button, whatever date is selected will be sent back to the 'Trade Log' window and the routes for the selected date will be updated appropriately.
   - Item window for routes
     - If a user clicks an item the program will search for transactions containing the route ID associated with the item and display it in the routes details text box.
   - Text box for route details